RuchiF/mastering-git/readme.md

-## Heyooooo everyone , welcome to my git guide here
+## Hii everybody , this is mahima here
+- I am adding a feature named `bug-fixes`
 - I'm json!!

 - I'm adding this from `feature-branch`